 Go to your settings menu and click on ‘Location.’

 Select an app from the list to disable location tracking, and click the circle near ‘Deny.’

 You should review your list of apps and remove permission from all the apps you can.
 You should be aware your phone may still send location data to your service provider or phone creator, depending on your user agreement.
 To ensure your safety, you should find a copy of your user agreement and read any privacy and data-sharing sections.

 As with Android, the quickest option is to disable location services from your settings menu.
 You will lose access to map functions and the ability to play certain games, such as Pokemon Go.

 In your iPhone’s privacy menu, you can use the green switch at the top of the screen to disable location tracking altogether.
 The app list at the bottom of the screen will allow you to disable location tracking for specific apps and services.

 WiFi Location Tracking

 Phone location services aren’t the only way companies can track your location.
-WiFi hotspots, both in your home and public hubs, can report your approximate location to sites and apps.
+WiFi hotspots in your home and public hubs can report your approximate location to sites and apps.

-The only way to prevent this sort of tracking is to stay off the internet altogether or use a VPN to mask your identity and location.
-You should be aware if you use a VPN, they still potentially have access to your location, even if they promise not to save it.
+The only way to prevent this tracking is to stay off the internet or use a VPN to mask your identity and location.
+You should be aware that if you use a VPN, they can still access your location, even if they promise not to save it.